tahakhursheed/Neon-Fusion/README.md

 # Main Inspiration
 The main inspiration behind this piece is the lack of artwork that intersects traditional arab pieces of art and futuristic pieces of art.
-Futuristic pieces tend to be digitally inspired and traditional pieces are based heavily on culture and history of arab civilization.
+Futuristic pieces tend to be digitally inspired and traditional pieces are heavily based on culture and history of arab civilization.
 We sought to find a middle ground by integrating the past and present to make what we consider would be the future of art.
+From the past, we picked arabic symbols and patterns and from the future we picked the unique technique of light painting and adapted it to a drone to create this fusion

 # How it was built